valdiman/R-codes-for-East-Chicago-PCB-soil-analysis/README.md

 3. Click the button beneath "Download RStudio Desktop".
 This will download the correct installation file based on the operating system detected.
 4. Run the installation file and follow on-screen instructions.

+# R files description

+Two R files are included in this repository.
+ECSoilStatTest.R performs all the statistical tests and analyses included in the scientific paper, whereas ECSoilFigures.R includes all the figures and maps in the scientific paper.